Login Issues with Wispr Flow

 Stuck on loading screen or spinner after login

 A loading spinner with the Flow logo appears briefly while your session is being established — this is expected.
-If the spinner persists for more than a few seconds:
+On Android, when signing in with Google, Apple, Microsoft, or SSO, the spinner stays visible for up to 5 seconds after your browser opens.
+The spinner clears automatically once sign-in completes.
+If the spinner persists for longer than expected:

 Browser doesn't open when signing in on desktop

-If your browser doesn't open automatically after clicking Sign in via browser, try opening your default browser manually first, then click the button again.
-If the issue persists, check that a default browser is set in your system settings, restart Wispr Flow, and try again.
+If your browser doesn't open automatically after clicking Sign in via browser, open your default browser manually first, then click the button again.
+If the issue persists, confirm a default browser is set in your system settings, restart Wispr Flow, and try again.

 "SSO Sign In Required"